-3-7 Removing and Installing the PCle Card
+3-7 Installing the PCI Expansion Card

 - Voltages can be present within the server whenever an AC power source is connected.
 This voltage is present even when the main power switch is in the off position.
-Ensure that the system is powered off and all power sources have been disconnected from the server prior to installing a PCIe card - Failure to observe these warnings could result in personal injury or damage to equipment.
+Ensure that the system is powered-down and all power sources have been disconnected from the server prior to installing a PCle card. - · Failure to observe these warnings could result in personal injury or damage to equipment.

-The PCIe riser assembly does not include a riser card or any cabling as standard.
-To install a PCIe card, a riser card must be installed.
+The PCle riser assembly does not include a riser card or any cabling as standard.
+To install a PCle card, a riser card must be installed.

-Follow these instructions to install a PCIe card:
+Follow these instructions for a PCI Expansion card:

-- 1. Loosen the seven thumbnail screws securing the riser bracket inside the system. - 2.
+- 1. Remove the screws and loosen the thumbscrew securing the riser bracket. - 2.
 Lift up the riser bracket out of system. - 3.
-Remove the screw securing the slot cover from riser bracket. - Orient the PCle card with the riser guide slot and push in the direction of the arrow until the PCle card sits in the PCle card connector.
+Remove the screw securing the slot cover from the riser bracket. - 4.
+Remove the slot cover from the riser bracket. - Orient the PCle card with the riser guide slot and push in the direction of the arrow until the PCle card sits in the PCle card connector. - 6.
+Secure the PCIe card with the screw. - 7.
+Reverse the previous steps to install the riser bracket.